user340/basepkg/README.md

 ### 1.2.
 Install pkgtools/pkg\_install

 basepkg requires [pkgtools/pkg\_install](http://pkgsrc.se/pkgtools/pkg_install) package.
-We recommend that install the package from pkgsrc to run `basepkg.sh`.
+We recommend that install the package from pkgsrc to run `basepkg`.

 This is way of get pkgsrc.
 Skip the section if you understand or done it.